 What types of stem cells are there?

 Stem cells may be defined by the place from which they are harvested.
 There are four kinds of cells.
 These are adult, perinatal, embryonic, and induced pluripotent.
-Colorado Clinic does NOT use embryonic, eliminating ethical concerns.
+MD Pain does NOT use embryonic stem cells, thereby eliminating ethical concerns.